williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 placeholder
 ~~~

 ### List Linked Identity Provider Users
 {:.api .api-operation}

 <span class="api-uri-template api-uri-get"><span class="api-label">GET</span> /idps/*:id*/users</span>

 Lists all [users](#identity-provider-user-model) linked to an IdP.

-TODO: None of these requests worked in my Postman environment.
-Need help.
-Error is usually 7, "Not found" Resource not found" but not sure if it's some setup I'm missing or...?

 ##### Request Parameters
 {:.api .api-request .api-request-params}